 - In a large mixing bowl, whisk together the flours, sweetener, baking soda, spices and salt and set aside.

-- In a medium mixing bowl, whisk the eggs, then whisk in the almond milk, oil, vanilla, and vinegar.
+- In a medium mixing bowl, whisk the eggs, then whisk in the oil, vanilla, and vinegar.

 - Pour the wet mixture into the dry and stir to combine.

-- Use an ice cream scoop to portion the recipe into the 10 compartments of the prepared muffin tin and sprinkles the tops with more mini chocolate chips if desired.
+- Use an ice cream scoop to portion the recipe into the 10 compartments of the prepared muffin tin and sprinkle the top of the muffins with more chocolate chips if desired.

 - Bake for 20-22 minutes, or until a tester comes out clean.